aelienboi/odin-recipes/README.md

 # odin-recipes
-I am going to use what i have learned throughout the odin project so far to build a simple website.
+I am going to use what I have learned throughout the odin project so far to build a simple website.